Sustainability

 Establishment of the Nantong Teijin Charitable Scholarship Fund

 In April 2014, Nantong Teijin Co., Ltd. established the Nantong Teijin Charitable Scholarship Fund for students enrolled in junior and senior high school and university in Nantong, Jiangsu Province, China.
-Nantong Teijin Co., Ltd. is the Teijin Group’s manufacturing and sales base for textiles in China.
+Nantong Teijin is the Teijin Group’s manufacturing and sales base for textiles in China.
 This fund was established with the aim of contributing to the community of Nantong by providing economic assistance to local students; it was the first charitable fund associated with a company name in the Nantong Economic and Technological Development Zone.
-In FY2021, we extended support of about the same amount of 18,000 yuan to the Nantong Teijin Charitable Scholarship Fund.
+In FY2022, we extended support of about the same amount of 18,000 yuan to the Nantong Teijin Charitable Scholarship Fund.

-Co-sponsor of the "All Japan Science Koshien"
+Cosponsor of the All Japan Science Koshien

-Aiming to foster human resources for science and technology by integrating industry-government-academia research groups, the Japan Science and Technology Agency established the Science Koshien in FY2011.
+Aiming to foster human resources for science and technology by integrating industry-government-academia research groups,

-The Teijin Group has co-sponsored the Science Koshien for senior high school students since FY2011, and also began sponsoring the newly established "Science Koshien Junior" for junior high school students from FY2013.
+The Teijin Group has cosponsored the Science Koshien for senior high school students since FY2011, and also began sponsoring the newly established Science Koshien Junior for junior high school students from FY2013.
+The Teijin Award is a special award given to the highest-scoring team among teams that include three or more girls.

 Sports activities

-Co-sponsor of the All Japan High School Soccer Tournament
+Cosponsor of the All Japan High School Soccer Tournament

-A soccer ball made with CORDLEY® artificial leather
+A soccer ball made with Cordley® artificial leather

-Every year we donate soccer balls using CORDLEY artificial leather to the participating schools representing each prefecture in Japan.
+Every year we donate soccer balls using Cordley® artificial leather to the participating schools representing each prefecture in Japan.

 Supporting youth football in Southeast Asia

 Teijin Polyester (Thailand) Limited (TPL) has been an official sponsor of the Japan Dream Football Association (JDFA) since 2012.
-The JDFA is an organization set up in 2011 by Masao Kiba, the former captain of Gamba Osaka professional soccer team.
+The JDFA is an organization set up in 2011 by Masao Kiba, former captain of the Gamba Osaka professional soccer team.
 By conducting football workshops and other activities in Southeast Asian countries, the JDFA aims to inspire children to pursue their dreams for the future, along with spurring the development of soccer in Japan and Asia.

 Environment